-During the July 2012 pre-clearing survey, a previously unrecorded threatened woodland bird, the Scarlet Robin was identified within the Project area.
+During the July 2012 pre-clearing survey, a previously unrecorded threatened woodland bird, the Scarlet Robin was identified to the east of the Project.
 The Scarlet Robin is listed as vulnerable under the TSC Act.
 Listing under the TSC Act occurred in December 2010, after the field survey and ecological assessment was completed for the EA.
 The Project would impact upon the area of potential habitat for this species (refer to Section 4.3.2).